Self-Publishing as a Step Toward Traditional Publishing

 Yesterday I held a Self-Publishing Boot Camp all-day workshop in conjunction with the San Francisco Writers Conference.
 Twenty authors attended, ready to get their book into readers’ hands.
 Some were committed to self-publishing.
 Others were looking to self-publishing as a step on the road to a traditional publishing deal.
-Here is a summary of what we talked about, including links that you can download to presentations by Mark Coker of Smashwords, Brian Felsen of BookBaby, John McAlester of PigeonLab, Ron Martinez of Aerbook Maker, and Agent Savant Laurie McLean of the San Francisco Writers University.
+Here is a summary of what we talked about, including links that you can download to presentations by Mark Coker of Smashwords, Brian Felsen of BookBaby, Ron Martinez of Aerbook Maker, and Agent Savant Laurie McLean of the San Francisco Writers University.

 Self-Publishing as a Step to Traditional Publishing